kubos/kubos/docs/sdk-cheatsheet.md

         $ kubos clean

-To build a project from scratch run `kubos clean` to remove all remaing files generated for previous builds followed by `kubos build`.
+To build a project from scratch run `kubos clean` to remove all remaining files generated for previous builds followed by `kubos build`.

 ## Linking Local Modules and Targets

-Kubos comes with all of the latest KubOS modules and targets pre-packaged and pre-linked.
-If a module or target needs to be modified locally, the cli comes with the ability to link that local module into the build process.
+Kubos comes with all of the latest Kubos modules and targets pre-packaged and pre-linked.
+If a module or target needs to be modified locally, the CLI comes with the ability to link that local module into the build process.

 ##### Linking modules: